BRITE-REU/programming-workshops/source/workshops/05_Machine_learning/learning.rst

 To explore the data we can do some sort of clustering.
 Clustering algorithms try to divide the data samples based on some sort of similarity into different *clusters*.
 An example is to cluster single cell gene expression data to find tissue types.

-* **Hierarchical clustering** is the most basic clustering algorithm.
+* **Hierarchical (agglermorative) clustering** is the most basic clustering algorithm.
 The samples are put in it's own 'clade' and then iteratively the most similar clades are combined.
 This can be done bottom up or downwards to form a dendrogram which you can cut at any level to obtain different number of clusters.
 Hierarchical clustering is usually shown as a heatmap.

 .. image:: img/hierarchical_clustering.png
     :scale: 50%